darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 - **FREE!** Yes, *as in what William Wallace wanted for Scotland*
 - **Low footprint** (ideally running on less than 512MB RAM)

 The first time I saw a solution that was elegant (beautiful and simple) and free was thanks to **darkoperator**'s ([Carlos Perez](https://twitter.com/carlos_perez)) post [here](https://www.darkoperator.com/blog/2017/12/10/nmba1hrmndda8m3eo7ipoh7bxvphz4).
 He had an excellent idea: *why not just organize your KB as Markdown documents hosted in a Gitlab/Github repo?* You have the advantage they can be rendered as HTML, Gitlab gives you free private repos by default, **and** they enjoy the flexibility of .md (conversion to other formats like pdf, etc.).
 Needless to say: I went this way, and it meant a huge improvement.
-However, *there were a few issues*: keeping updated TOC becames a nightmare as the KB grows, HTML rendering by these platforms can be very slow for big docos, no granular access control, lack of design flexibilities, etc. Also, using something like `Github Pages` to address the "lack of design freedom" means my documentation would be publicly available, which defeats the access control requirement.
+However, *there were a few issues*: keeping updated TOC becomes a nightmare as the KB grows, HTML rendering by these platforms can be very slow for big docos, no granular access control, lack of design flexibilities, etc. Also, using something like `Github Pages` to address the "lack of design freedom" means my documentation would be publicly available, which defeats the access control requirement.

 So after much (unsuccessful) googling around for a solution that would achieve my goals I decided to compose one myself.
 That was early 2018 lol, it wasn't until recently that I actually **had the time** to develop this.